Playback Notes | Reflections from a fractured timeline

 Wake Up | Slingshot OST

-Used in the opening monologue and court scene epilogue.
+The opening monologue and the court scene epilogue.

 Midnight City | M83